yeslogic/prince-docs/docs/command-line.md

   </dd>
   <dt id="cl-max-passes"><code>--max-passes=<span class="replaceable">NUMBER</span></code></dt>
   <dd>
     Defines the maximal number of consequent layout passes - see <a href="cookbook#the-multi-pass-solution">The "Multi-Pass" Solution</a>.
-The default value is 2.
+The default is unlimited passes.
   </dd>
 </dl>